CHWs in Action: Building Community Connections

 • Enhance health literacy and education;

-• Support diverse learning styles.
+• Support many learning styles.

 Ready to transform your community connections?

-Dive into MHP Salud’s complimentary Dinámicas e-book for culturally relevant strategies and activities that empower CHWs to create meaningful engagement opportunities.
+Dive into MHP Salud’s complimentary Dinámicas e-book for relevant strategies and activities that empower CHWs to create meaningful engagement opportunities.

 Calling all CHWs!
 We invite you to join us by: